-Brachioplasty surgery, also known as arm lift surgery is a cosmetic procedure usually performed to provide the upper arms area with a more
+Brachioplasty surgery, also known as arm lift surgery, is a cosmetic procedure usually performed to provide the

 Prices listed on this page are the average price for Arm Lift.
 Clinics may require more details regarding your medical condition in order to provide you with a personalized Arm Lift quote.
 For a more accurate Arm Lift price quote, please click HERE.